 Applicants who have academic documents from institutions outside of the U.S. are required to provide original, attested or certified true copies of academic records for all institutions attended beginning with the first year of secondary school (high school).
 These records should be in the original language issued.
-Secondary school transcripts can be waived for transfer applicants who have completed 60 credits of college-level coursework at an accredited U.S. college or university with a minimum of 24 credits in the liberal arts.
+Secondary school transcripts can be waived for transfer applicants who have completed 24 credits of college-level coursework at a regionally accredited college or university in the U.S. with a minimum of 18 academic credits.

 For records not in English, applicants must also submit an official translation of all academic documents.
 Translations must be a complete, literal, word-for-word translation in the same format of the original academic document.

 All foreign secondary (high school level) and post-secondary (university level) transcripts should be converted into U.S. educational equivalencies.
 Those records that are not converted into U.S. equivalencies must be evaluated by an external evaluation agency.
-The evaluation should be course-by-course and include:
+The evaluation should include*:

 - Name of educational institution